 Colm Meaney as Thomas ‘Doc’ Durant

-In 1987, Meaney made his feature film debut in John Huston’s The Dead, but it was his performance in the first of three films based on Roddy Doyle’s Barrytown Trilogy, The Commitments, The Snapper, which garnered Meaney a Golden Globe Best Actor nomination, and The Van.
+In 1987, Meaney made his feature film debut in John Huston’s The Dead, but it was his performance in the first of three films based on Roddy Doyle’s Barrytown Trilogy, The Commitments, The Snapper, The Van, that garnered Meaney a Golden Globe Best Actor nomination.

 Meaney recently returned to the stage to star alongside Kevin Spacey in the highly acclaimed production of Moon for the Misbegotten at London’s Old Vic and on Broadway in New York City.
 Other recent stage work includes a performance in The Cider House Rules, for which he won an OBIE Award, and Juno and The Paycock at London’s Donmar Theater.

-Meaney splits his time between Mallorca, Spain and Los Angeles.
+Meaney splits his time between Mallorca, Spain and Los Angeles, California.